5ofwind/RDIN/README.md

 # RDIN
-The code will be released after the paper is accepted.
+The code will be released when the paper is accepted and published.